 Note: The 2018 Trump tax reforms eliminated or decreased certain deductions previously available to law firms, including certain transportation fringe benefits (transit passes, employee parking) and client entertainment.
 For more, check out our guide to how the Tax Cuts and Jobs Acts (TCJA) affects your business.

-Digitizing your records is a great way to make sure you don’t lose them.
+Digitizing your records is a great way to make sure you don’t lose them and keeps your law office orderly.
 Here are some tools that can help:

 - Bench—you can upload all your receipts and store them digitally in the Bench app.